 Collection of your Personal Information

 CNF-FIIC collects personally identifiable information, such as your e-mail address, name, home or work address or telephone number.
-CNF-FIIC also collects anonymous demographic information, which is not unique to you, such as your ZIP code, age, gender, preferences, interests and favorites.
+CNF-FIIC also collects anonymous demographic information, which is not unique to you, such as your ZIP code, age, gender, preferences, interests and favourites.

 Please keep in mind that if you directly disclose personally identifiable information or personally sensitive data through CNF-FIIC public message boards, this information may be collected and used by others.
 Note: CNF-FIIC does not read any of your private online communications.